TectonicLion/docs/content/python/concepts/built-in-functions/terms/locals/locals.md

 Title: 'locals()'
 Description: 'The `locals()` function returns a dictionary with all the data necessary to run the program.'
-Subjects: Devloper tools, Computer science
+Subjects:
+- 'Devloper tools'
+- 'Computer science'
-Tags: 'Dictionary, Metadata, Symbol'
+Tags:
+- 'Dictionary'
+- 'Metadata'
+- 'Symbol'
+Catalog-content:
-Catalog-content: 'learn python 3, paths/computer-science'
+- 'learn python 3'
+- 'paths/computer-science'

 ---